 Watching your little one learn to speak is fascinating, and you cherish these initial first conversations with your offspring.
 You also want reassurance that your child is achieving important speech milestones.

-An interesting study was publicized this week that looks at how babies learn to talk and what you can do to help their speech development.
+An interesting study was publicized that looks at how babies learn to talk and what you can do to help their speech development.

 The study, which appears in the Proceedings of the National Academy of Sciences, indicates that babies learn to make sounds by imitating mouth movements they see in adults, or lip reading, if you will.